ctcuff/UCFParking-API/README.md

 HOST = 'smtp.gmail.com'
 PORT = 587
 ```

+### Sidenot part 2 (the sequel)
+This code in this repo is actually 2 projects merged into one.
+The api is hosted on Heroku at https://ucf-garages.herokuapp.com/ while the website to view that data is hosted at https://ucfparking.herokuapp.com/.

 ### Available routes
 * [`/api`](https://ucf-garages.herokuapp.com/api)
    * Returns JSON containing parking garage info (asumming UCF's parking website is still up...)